-One way you can get a head start on working through your financial issues is if you can identify the root cause early.
-Some warning signs that you are facing financial difficulty could include:
+One way you can get a head start on working through your financial hardship is if you can identify the root cause early.
+Some warning signs that you are facing financial difficulties could include:

 Recognizing these warning signs is one of the first steps towards creating a financial plan so you can turn things around.

 How to get through financial hardships